utshomax/postman-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

     <img alt="Add domain" src="https://assets.postman.com/postman-docs/v10/add-domain-verify-root-v10.18.jpg" width="450px"/>

     > If you're adding a subdomain and its root domain has already been verified by Postman, you'll see a **VERIFIED** status next to the root domain.
-If you choose to verify through the root domain, you won't need to add any more TXT records to your DNS configuration after you select **Continue**.
+If you choose to verify through the root domain, you won't need to add any additional TXT records to your DNS configuration after you select **Continue**.

 1. Select <img alt="Copy icon" src="https://assets.postman.com/postman-docs/icon-copy-v9.jpg#icon" width="15px"> **Copy** to copy the **TXT Record**, then add it to your domain's DNS configuration.
 If you've chosen to verify a subdomain directly without the use of the root domain, you must enter the subdomain in your DNS host before you add the TXT Record.